shabaoma/nintendo-3ds-screen-detector/README.md

 Non-trainable params: 0
 _________________________________________________________________
 ```
-The keypoint is loss function.
+The keypoint is the loss function.
 It's combiled binary crossentropy and dice coef to emphasize a good prediction accuracy in the mask area.

 ## Training
 5 epochs with a batch_size of 10.